DurlaDaniel/Test-Cases/README.md

 # Test-Cases

-Below are some test cases , that i wrote  while working on projects.
+Below are some Test Cases Sample, that i wrote  while working on projects.

 .........................................